factory-x/factory-x.github.io/README_main.md

 ## Starting a new project

 **Step 1**
-Create a new __**private**__ project on github:
+Create a new folder where you want to put the project
-* select add readme during creation
-* choose the .gitignore of node

-If you have a free account then ask someone with a paid account to create the project and give you access.

-**Step 2**
-Use Github Desktop to clone the project to your own pc

 **Step 3**
 Open a shell in the main project folder.